NCEAS/recordr/README.md

 ## Example Usage

+The `recordr` package can be used to track code execution in R, data inputs and outputs to those executions, and the software environment during the execution (e.g., R, OS versions).
-The `redland` library can be used for a wide variety of RDF parsing and creation tasks.
-Some examples are provided in the `redland_overview` vignette.
-As a quick start, here is an example that creates an RDF graph using an in-memory storage model, adds some triples, and then serializes the graph to disk.
+Some examples are provided in the overview vignette.
+As a quick start, here is an example that starts recordr, executes a precanned R script, and then views the details of that script run.

 ```r
 library(recordr)